jackocnr/intl-tel-input/README.md

 **countryOrder**
 Type: `Array` Default: `null`
 Specify the ordering for the country list with an array of iso2 country codes.
-Any omitted countries will appear after those specified e.g. setting `countryOrder` to `["jp", "kr"]` will result in the list: Japan, South Korea, Afghanistan, Albania, Algeria etc...
+Any omitted countries will appear after those specified, in alphabetical order e.g. setting `countryOrder` to `["jp", "kr"]` will result in the list: Japan, South Korea, Afghanistan, Albania, Algeria etc...

 **countrySearch**
 Type: `Boolean` Default: `true`